technoplato/chatgpt-local-tunnel/diffing/case-studies/instructions/converting diff output to gpt style output.md

 5. **Anchor Changes**:
    - Anchor changes to logical points in the code, such as the beginning or end of the file, or specific sections like function definitions or test cases.
-   - If a block of changes occurs at the end of a file, ensure the hunk includes removing the previous end of the file as - and adds it back in the new file with + in the hunk so we can properly identify its intended position without line numbers.
+   - If a block of changes occurs at the end of a file, ensure the hunk includes the previous end of the file as context so we can identify its intended position without line numbers.

 5.example